amspector100/amspector100.github.io/_posts/2018-09-17-introduction.md

 In the example in the next section, which will tie together all of this material, we have a "God's eye view" and can see the DGP in all its glory, but only because I literally made up the data.
 In reality, you will never know the DGP - the point of ML is broadly to create models which approximate it.
+We call a model *correctly specified* if it has the same underlying structure as the DGP.

-### Parametric and Nonparametric Models
+### Estimators, Parametric, and Nonparametric Models

 Like people, models tend to come in families.
 For example, the normal distribution is not a single distribution - it's a family of extremely similar